howed-neighbor/CS467/README.md

   > <img src="https://github.com/howed-neighbor/CS467/blob/main/public/readmeImages/enterUserName2.PNG">

   ```
-  SELECT userData FROM 'table' WHERE userName='user1' or TRUE
+  SELECT userName, userData FROM `Users` WHERE userName='user1' or TRUE
   ```

   This returns all rows in our table, because TRUE always evaluates to TRUE: